youtype/boto3-ide/README.md

 - [ ] Check Python version before installing (3.6+)

 ## Known issues

-- Installation fails if `poetry`/`pipenv` uses non-public PyPI as a source
+> Installation fails if `poetry`/`pipenv` uses non-public PyPI as a source.

+Use `pip` installer instead.

-- Extension commands can be blocked by non-active Python extension
+> Extension commands can be blocked by non-active Python extension.

+I am working on it.

 ## Release Notes